Boysenberries, Rubus ursinus x R. idaeus, are tasty hybrid berries that typically grow best in USDA Hardiness Zones 5-9.

-I’m in Zone 4, and it was admittedly audacious of me to try to grow them here.
+I’m in Zone 4, and it is admittedly audacious of me to to grow them here.
 But what’s the fun of gardening without a challenge?
-Fortunately, there’s still hope for my boysenberry, especially if I give it adequate winter care.

-If you’re trying to grow this tasty berry in Zones 4, 5, 6, or 7, you’ll need to do a few things to prepare it for the winter.
+If you’re growing this tasty berry in Zones 4-7, you’ll need to do a few things to prepare it for the winter.

 In this guide, I’ll share everything you need to know.

 Here’s what we’ll cover: